-Litigation - At this time, the District is not involved in pending litigation.
+Litigation - At this time, the District is involved in pending litigation.
+The District's attorneys believe that such litigation and claims will ultimately be resolved without material financial liability.

 Grant Audits - The District receives federal grants and state funding for specific purposes that are subject to review and audit.
 These reviews and audits could lead to requests for reimbursement or to withholding of future funding for expenditures disallowed under or other noncompliance with the terms of the grants and funding.
 The District is not aware of any noncompliance with federal or state provisions that might require the District to provide reimbursement.